/

 The rollout right now

-As of March 2026, Openreach says its Full Fibre network reaches more than 20 million premises and it is still targeting 25 million by the end of 2026.
+As of May 2026, Openreach says its Full Fibre network reaches 22 million homes and businesses across the UK.
+It is still aiming for 25 million premises by the end of 2026, with the potential to reach 30 million by 2030 if investment conditions support it.
 BT uses that network, so availability at your address mostly comes down to Openreach rollout rather than BT alone.

 Performance & Speed